GoogleCloudPlatform/fraudfinder/README.md

 You can navigate to the [Pub/Sub console](https://console.cloud.google.com/cloudpubsub/subscription/) to see the subscriptions.

-### Step 2: Set IAM roles

-For the sake of simplicity, let's assume you will use the `Compute Engine default service account`.

-Go to the [IAM Admin](https://console.cloud.google.com/iam-admin), click on `ADD`.

-In the view, search and select `Compute Engine default service account` and then assign the following roles:

-    - BigQuery Admin
-    - Storage Admin
-    - Storage Object Admin
-    - Vertex AI Administrator
-    - Pub/Sub Admin

-#### Step 4: Create a Managed Notebook instance
+#### Step 2: Create a User-Managed Notebook instance on Vertex AI Workbench

-[Create a Managed Notebook](https://console.cloud.google.com/vertex-ai/workbench/create-managed) on Vertex AI Workbench, with the settings:
-- Region us-central1
-- Under "**Permission**", select "**Service account**"
-- Click on "**Advanced settings**" to reveal more settings:
-  - Under "**Security**", ensure that "**Enable terminal**" is selected
+Click on "+ NEW NOTEBOOK" on [the Vertex AI Workbench page](https://console.cloud.google.com/vertex-ai/workbench/list/instances).

-Then click "**Create**" to create the notebook instance.
-The instance will be ready when you can click on "**OPEN JUPYTERLAB**" on the [Managed Notebooks page](https://console.cloud.google.com/vertex-ai/workbench/list/managed) on GCP.
+For the instance, select "**Python 3**", select a location, and then click "**CREATE**" to create the notebook instance.

+The instance will be ready when you can click on "**OPEN JUPYTERLAB**" on the [User-Managed Notebooks page](https://console.cloud.google.com/vertex-ai/workbench/list/instances).
 It may take a few minutes for the instance to be ready.

-#### Step 5: Open JupyterLab
+#### Step 3: Open JupyterLab
 Click on "**OPEN JUPYTERLAB**", which should launch your Managed Notebook in a new tab.

-#### Step 6: Opening a terminal
+#### Step 4: Opening a terminal

 Open a terminal via the file menu: **File > New > Terminal**.

-#### Step 7: Cloning this repo
+#### Step 5: Cloning this repo

 Run the following code to clone this repo:
 ```